girliemac/terrarium-project/intro-to-DOM-and-js-closures/README.md

 > Come back to this line when you've built the script file completely and try it without `e.preventDefault()` - what happens?

 Second, open `index.html` in a browser window, and inspect the interface.
 When you click a plant, you can see how the 'e' event is captured.
-Dig into the event to see how much information is gathered by one simple pointer down event!
+Dig into the event to see how much information is gathered by one pointer down event!

 Next, note how the local variables `pos3` and `pos4` are set to e.clientX.
 You can find the `e` values in the inspection pane.
 These values capture the x and y coordinates of the plant at the moment you click on it or touch it.
 You will need fine-grained control over the behavior of the plants as you click and drag them, so you keep track of their coordinates.